 The title of this article should actually be “How To Choose The Right Typeface For Your Design” because the choice you’re making is about typeface and not font.
-Let’s not get bogged down by the minor details just yet though.
+But let’s not get bogged down by the details.

 The shoes a person wears leave an impression.

 A man can wear beaten, faded jeans, an old, faded shirt, and have unkempt hair.
 But if his shoes are clean and polished, people notice.
 He is perceived positively wearing these shoes:

 He’d be perceived negatively wearing these shoes:

 If you don’t believe shoes matter this much, then ask other people what they notice when they first meet someone.

 An expensive suit with old dirty dress shoes creates a bad first impression.

 How does this boil down to talking about fonts and typefaces?
 Your font and typefaces can be the shoes of your design.

 Even if typography itself is only 10% of your overall design, it can still have a major impact on how the design is perceived overall.